SamirTalwar/jenga/README.md

 # Jenga

-Jenga is a powerful language agnostic build tool, providing safe, fast, incremental builds for anything!
+Jenga is a powerful, language-agnostic build tool, providing safe, fast, incremental builds for anything!

 Its defining features are:
 1. Sandboxing.